SuperNova76/TopCPToolKit/docs/settings/experimental.md

 Print a list of branches that are read when processing input files using the [ReadStats](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/Event/xAOD/xAODCore/xAODCore/tools/ReadStats.h) tool.
 The implementation follows the twiki page [here](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/DerivationFramework#Checking_What_Branches_an_Analys).

 `autoIncludeLinks`
-:   whether or not include all ElementLink variables.
-Default is false.
+:   whether or not to include all `ElementLink` variables.
+The default is `False`.